grafana/asserts-aws-cloudwatch-exporter/README.md

 fetches both metadata about some AWS Resources and metric data

 # Configuration
-The exporter needs to configured to extract metrics for one or more AWS Service types.
+The exporter needs to be configured to extract metrics for one or more AWS Service types.
 AWS Service types map to a namespace in CloudWatch.
 The supported names are :-

 | AWS Service | CloudWatch Namespace Name|